Let's start to think 'onsite assembly' not 'construction'

 This pnsite process section of the School is project rather than production focused.
 Onsite process optimisation can be implemented in five elements, which are:

 - Waste in construction

 - Lean leadership and project success

-Good project management as well as implementation of lean techniques will be required if we are to meet the challenges of the UK Construction Strategy 2025.
+Good project management, as well as the implementation of lean techniques, will be required if we are to meet the challenges of the UK Construction Strategy 2025.
 The effort will be worth it.
-Benefits will be derived in every area, and most fundamentally yield greater competitiveness to sustain and grow your business.
+Benefits will be derived in every area, and most fundamentally will yield greater competitiveness to sustain and grow your business.

 “If you want an athlete to deliver an Olympic performance then they need to train and be ready for that moment.
 We don’t have the time to find and solve the problems on site, so we need to prototype the assembly process.”Mark Howard, Project Director, Costain